 Swine flu (H1N1 and H3N2v influenza virus) facts

-- Swine flu (swine influenza) is a respiratory disease caused by viruses (influenza viruses) that infect the respiratory tract of pigs and result in nasal secretions, a barking cough, decreased appetite, and listless behavior; the virus can be transmitted to humans.
+- Swine flu is a respiratory disease caused by influenza viruses that infect the respiratory tract of pigs and result in a barking cough, decreased appetite, nasal secretions, and listless behavior; the virus can be transmitted to humans.

 - Swine flu viruses may mutate (change) so that they are easily transmissible among humans.

-- The 2009 swine flu outbreak is due to infection with the so-called H1N1 virus and was first observed in Mexico.
+- The 2009 swine flu outbreak was due to infection with the so-called H1N1 virus and was first observed in Mexico.